William Adams (lifesaver): Legacy

 The life story and likeness of William Adams have been used in recent years in a number of interesting and diverse ways.
 He has been the subject of local history exhibitions and lectures, school assemblies, poetry, artwork and even textile design.

-In addition his story has been mentioned in a number of books and websites.
-Notably he was the subject of the 1st blue plaque to be installed in Gorleston by the Great Yarmouth Local History and Archaeological Society.
-This event took place on 28 May 2004 when the plaque was unveiled at his former home, 199 Bells Road, Gorleston.
-On 11 April 2007 his name became immortalised in a road name, William Adams Way, which serves as a busy route into Gorleston.
-On 13 March 2018 a brand new £2.2 million JD Wetherspoon pub, The William Adams, was officially opened in Gorleston by the Mayor with four generations of descendants of William Adams in attendance.
-The name of this local hero was chosen following a public vote.
+The life saving legacy of William Adams was recognised on 28 May 2004 when a Great Yarmouth Local History and Archaeological Society blue plaque was unveiled at his former home, 199 Bells Road.
+This event was particularly notable as it was the first ever blue plaque to be installed in Gorleston.

+On 11 April 2007 his name became immortalised in a road name, William Adams Way.
+William Adams Way serves as a main route into Gorleston and also as a key access road for the Great Yarmouth third river crossing.

+On 13 March 2018 The William Adams, a brand new £2.2 million Wetherspoons pub, was officially opened in Gorleston by the Mayor with four generations of descendants of William Adams in attendance.
+The decision to name the pub after this local hero was determined by a public vote.
+In April 2025 The William Adams was named the seventh best Wetherspoon’s pub in the UK in an independent study.
+Researchers compared the reviews of 869 Wetherspoon pubs and hotels to determine which ones were the public's favourite.

+A biography of William Adams has been completed by his Great, Great Grandson and is scheduled for publication in 2025.